freedomofpress/securedrop/README.md

 SecureDrop is a tool for sources to communicate securely with journalists.
 The SecureDrop application environment consists of three dedicated computers:

-* `Secure Viewing Station`: An airgapped laptop running the [Tails operating system](https://tails.boum.org/) from a USB stick that journalists use to decrypt and view submitted documents.
+* `Secure Viewing Station`: An air-gapped laptop running the [Tails operating system](https://tails.boum.org/) from a USB stick that journalists use to decrypt and view submitted documents.
 (If this laptop does not have a DVD drive, buy an external DVD drive you can use with it.)
 * `Application Server`: Ubuntu server running two segmented Tor hidden services.
 The source connects to the first, public-facing Tor hidden service to send messages and documents to the journalist.
 The journalist connects to the second authenticated Tor hidden service to download encrypted documents and respond to sources.
 * `Monitor server`: Ubuntu server that monitors the `Application Server` and sends email alerts.